NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 | maxWaitTime| The maximum time, in seconds, that the script will wait for the volume to be created before it will give up and exit.
 This can happen if a lot of volumes are created at the same time. |

 Once you have filled in these parameters, click `Next`.
-On the next page you must accept that this script can, and does, create roles.
+On the next page you must accept that this template can, and does, create roles.
 Click `Next`.
 Finally, on the last page, you can review the stack and click `Submit`.

 After the stack has been created everything should be ready.
 To test, simply create a volume in the AWS console and check from the ONTAP CLI that auto size mode appropriately.
 If it isn't set, check the CloudWatch